 .
 Being grateful reminds us that even when things go wrong, there are still plenty of things to be thankful for.
 Being grateful allows us to take on challenges with a positive mindset and instead of seeing relapse as a failure, we can see it as an opportunity to improve.
 Practicing gratitude also teaches us how to love and respect ourselves, which in turn, enables us to love and respect others.
-If you’re in recovery and you’d like to establish behaviors and a mindset that reflects gratitude, here are nine practical ways to practice gratitude in recovery.

 1. Focus on what you have, rather than what you don’t have.